-Clearly, murder is only one of the traumas.
+Clearly, murder of his father was only one of Danny’s childhood traumas.

 Although Danny’s chronological age was only 8, his life was already overwhelmed with fear and loss.
 His hyper-vigilant scanning for any threat he might perceive in the classroom created a wall between Danny and others.
 Often, Danny’s traumas could be retriggered by a classmate’s slight shift in position, or the most innocent comment or look.
 It was impossible to anticipate.
 Sometimes Danny arrived at school already triggered by events at home or along the way.
 When his fears were triggered, Danny could go off track quickly with a loud, nervous laugh, or an equally disruptive threat yelled to someone across our classroom.
 Then he would rip up his classwork, and throw his books, dump his desk, and often make a run for the hallway, with angry tears, screaming “f___ you”.
 His classmates watched, gripped in fear.
 Danny didn’t know it, but 11+ other children in the same room had similar life stories filled with trauma.

-At other times, Danny kept his panic hidden, emotionally “dissociating”, maybe drawing or reading something off-topic, but experiencing the same fear state.
-At least twice during his dissociating, Danny quietly, but tensely broke small plastic pencil sharpeners.
+At least twice during his dissociating, Danny quietly, but tensely snapped small plastic pencil sharpeners.
 When confronted, he quickly put a jagged piece, on his tongue and when further approached, he swallowed.
 On another occasion he threatened to swallow the loose blade…

 Meanwhile, our school district did not have other spaces or adults available to allow Danny to de-escalate.
 I could not leave the other 25+ children to be with Danny.
 Our counselor was on long-term leave with no replacement.
-Our school was not staffed with a nurse, daily.
+Our school was not staffed, nor funded with a full-time nurse.

-Danny’s story is NOT an aberration.
+Danny’s story is stunning, but it is not NOT an aberration.
 In our classroom there were at least 11 other children with 3+ categories of trauma, who were equally often triggered, often by each other.
 See Failing Schools or Failing Paradigm?

-Groundbreaking research into childhood trauma, was conducted by Felitti and Anda/CDC among 17,000 participants.
+Groundbreaking research into childhood trauma, was conducted by Centers for Disease Control (CDC) and Kaiser Permanente among 17,000 participants.
 The participants were suburban, middle-class, college-educated, mostly white, employed people with health insurance.
 Keep in mind: beautiful, suburban San Diego.

 The research defined 10 categories of “adverse childhood experience” (ACE): physical, emotional, or sexual abuse, or physical or emotional neglect; and/or reside in households with members addicted to alcohol or drugs, or have a mental illness, or where children witness a mother being battered, or lose a parent to separation or divorce or incarceration.

-The research findings were stunning !
-Two-thirds of participants had experienced at least one of the CDC’s types of childhood adversity, and 22% had experienced 3 or more ACE categories.
+The research findings were shocking: Two-thirds of participants had experienced at least one type of childhood adversity, and 22% had experienced 3 or more ACE categories!

 Increased ACEs correlated with earlier death !
-Prior to death, experiencing 3+ ACEs correlated with doubling the risks of depression, adolescent pregnancy, lung disease, and liver disease.
-It triples the risk of alcoholism and STDs.
-There is a 5X increase in attempted suicide.
+Prior to death, three or more ACEs is significant because three+ ACEs correlate with doubled risk of depression, severe obesity, drug abuse, lung disease, and liver disease.
+It triples the risk of alcoholism, STDs and teen pregnancy.

-It is morally wrong to normalize childhood fear, injury and ongoing trauma (no matter who is to blame).
-How can we just accept this crisis and continue?
+It is morally wrong for adults to normalize childhood fear, injury and ongoing trauma (no matter who is to blame).

 The lead ACE investigators documented many impacts of 3+ ACEs in the presentation “Connecting a Developmental Lens to the Health of Society”(especially pgs.
 50,51).
 Classroom-specific impacts of not addressing the trauma included worse health, more frequent suspension, lower standardized test scores, more frequent designation as special education students, 250% more likely to be retained in grade.

-Trauma-impacted children who are not identified and who live with unaddressed trauma can not access education equally.
-They do not perform on standardized tests at the same level as others.
-Yet, to receive funding from various sources, our state and our district, continue to be required to evaluate the children (like Danny) solely as a conglomeration of “standardized test” scores.
+Trauma-impacted children who are not identified and supported appropriately do not perform on standardized tests at the same level as others.
+Yet, to receive funding from various sources, our state and our district, continue to be required and accountable to evaluate the children (like Danny) solely as a conglomeration of “standardized test” scores.

 Away from trauma competency

-Ignoring, or not caring, adult Education “Reformers” continue to push and push for more ‘standardization’, more testing.
+Ignoring, or not caring, Education “Reformers” continue to push and push for a ‘factory model’ of education with more and more ‘standardization’, synchronized timing and more testing.